PlatformTroubleshooting

 http://localhost:9090/AUTH_TOKEN

-Some frameworks may strip the Auth Token from spawn result URL used to connect to the session backend.
+Some frameworks may strip the Auth Token from the connection URL.
 Often times, this occurs when the framework is attempting a redirect.
 The side effect of this issue is a potential CORS error that looks like this: Access to fetch at 'http://localhost:9090/example-route' (redirected from 'http://localhost:9090/yK3en1rk87XyblPrFS7TV-JeWKhQ2k_XLYNeneElCYI/example-route/') from origin 'http://localhost:3000' has been blocked by CORS policy

 Stripping the Auth Token will result in a failed connection to the session backend, because the Auth Token tells Jamsocket which session backend to route traffic to.
 Treat the connection token like a bearer token, because any client that knows it can access the backend.